A repeating fast radio burst source in a globular cluster: Methods

-We recorded raw voltages (`baseband' data, dual circular polarisation, 2-bit sampling) in VDIF \citep[][]{whitney_2010_ivs} format at all stations.
-At Effelsberg we also recorded total intensity filterbanks with the PSRIX pulsar backend \citep[][]{lazarus_2016_mnras} in parallel to the voltage data.
-These data span the frequency range of 1255--1505\,MHz with a time and frequency resolution of 102.4\,\us\ and 0.49\,MHz, respectively.
-The data from Effelsberg were searched for bursts in two independent pipelines.
-The voltage data were processed with the pipeline outlined in \citet{kirsten_2021_natas}, which converts the raw voltages to filterbank format (in this case, total intensity with time resolution 64\,\us\ and frequency resolution 125\,kHz) and searches those with {\tt Heimdall} within $\pm 50\,$\dmunit of the expected $\mathrm{ DM=87.818\,}$\dmunit\ as found by \citet{bhardwaj_2021_apjl}.
+The data from both Effelsberg and SRT were searched for bursts in two independent pipelines.
+The baseband data were processed with the pipeline outlined in \citet{kirsten_2021_natas}, which converts the raw voltages to filterbank format (in this case, total intensity with time resolution 64\,\us\ and frequency resolution 125\,kHz) and searches those with {\tt Heimdall} within $\pm 50\,$\dmunit of the expected $\mathrm{ DM=87.818\,}$\dmunit, as found by \citet{bhardwaj_2021_apjl}.
 The burst candidates are classified as either radio frequency interference (RFI) or potential FRBs using the neural network classifier FETCH \citep[][]{agarwal_2020_mnras}.
-The filterbanks as recorded with PSRIX were searched with a pipeline that uses the PRESTO suite of tools \citep[][]{ransom_2001_phdt, ransom_2011_ascl} and a classifier based on work by \citet{michilli_2018_mnras}.
+The filterbanks as recorded with the respective pulsar backends were searched with a pipeline that uses the PRESTO suite of tools \citep[][]{ransom_2001_phdt, ransom_2011_ascl} and a classifier based on work by \citet{michilli_2018_mnras}.